-All learners have the right to appeal any assessment decision made by ACBI if they believe that the assessment outcome is invalid and/or the process was invalid, inappropriate or unfair.
+All participants have the right to appeal any assessment decision made by ACBI if they believe that the assessment is invalid and/or; the process was invalid, inappropriate or unfair.
 If the student is dissatisfied with the outcome of a reassessment, the student can lodge a formal internal appeal.
-For further details, refer to the Student Complaints and Appeals Policy and Procedure available on the ACBI website.
+For further details, refer to the Student Complaints and Appeals Policy and Procedure.